RST-303 Christian Ethics

 The course presents a historical overview of Christian ethics as presented by the Bible, Augustine of Hippo, Thomas Aquinas, Martin Luther, John Calvin, and contemporary figures.
 The course examines selected topics in sexual ethics, bioethics, and social ethics.
 Prerequisite: RST-201.
 The course fulfills the general education requirements for 300/400-level religious studies and values.
 [3 credits]

-1. Understand the origins of Christian ethics in Greek philosophy and the Bible.
+1. Explain the origins of Christian ethics in the stories of the people of Israel, Jesus of Nazareth, and the earliest Christian communities

-2. Understand the distinctive features of major contemporary approaches to Christian ethics, including teleology, deontology, and virtue.
+3. Describe the distinctive features of major contemporary approaches to Christian ethics, including universal ethics, subversive ethics, and ecclesial ethics

-4. Express clearly and convincingly, both orally and in writing, their own positions on a range of contemporary moral issues.
+4. Express clearly and convincingly, both orally and in writing, students’ positions on a range of contemporary moral issues.

 5. Demonstrate a capacity for mature ethical judgments consistent with the Christian tradition.

 6. Apply these various approaches to moral issues in political and economic life, in human relationships and sexuality, and at the beginning and end of life